-The US Nuclear Regulatory Commission (NRC) establishes regulations and provides oversight of nuclear power plant decommissioning.
+The NRC establishes regulations and provides oversight of nuclear power plant decommissioning.
 The NRC maintains the highest level of decommissioning regulatory authority and collaborates with other agencies to supervise decommissioning.

-The US Environmental Protection Agency (EPA) collaborates with the NRC to establish environmental standards and provide oversight of nuclear power plant decommissioning.
+The EPA collaborates with the NRC to establish environmental standards and provide oversight of nuclear power plant decommissioning.

-The US Department of Transportation (DOT) regulates the shipment of radioactive materials, including those resulting from decommissioning a nuclear power plant.
+The DOT regulates the shipment of radioactive materials, including those resulting from decommissioning a nuclear power plant.

 State and local agencies are also involved as regulators of worker and public health and safety.
 The Electric Power Research Institute and the decommissioning industry cooperate to develop decontamination techniques.

-EIA publishes data on the nuclear fuel cycle in its Domestic Uranium Production Report and its Uranium Marketing Annual Report.
+EIA publishes data on the nuclear fuel cycle (Fig. 5) in its Domestic Uranium Production Report and its Uranium Marketing Annual Report.
 The NRC publishes background and licensing information on fuel cycle operations.

-FIG. 6.
-The fuel cycle for light water nuclear reactors, June 2017.
+FIG. 5.
+The fuel cycle for light water nuclear reactors.

 Source: US Nuclear Regulatory Commission.

-Conversion: The USA has one uranium conversion plant, located in Metropolis, Illinois, and operated by ConverDyn, Inc. The ConverDyn facility has a nameplate production capacity of approximately 15 000 tonnes per year of uranium hexafluoride (UF6).
+Conversion: The USA has one uranium conversion plant, located in Metropolis, Illinois, and operated by ConverDyn.
+The ConverDyn facility has a nameplate conversion capacity of approximately 13 608 tonnes of uranium per year to UF6.

 Enrichment: Uranium enrichment in the USA is accomplished by gas centrifuge, although laser separation technology is under development for possible use to enrich uranium.
 Currently, the only gas centrifuge commercial production plant is the URENCO USA facility licensed as Louisiana Energy Services in Eunice, New Mexico.
 Two other licences were granted by the NRC for the construction of commercial gas centrifuge facilities.
 The status of these licences is available on the NRC web site.

-Fuel fabrication: Three companies fabricate nuclear fuel for light water reactors: Westinghouse Electric Co. in Columbia, South Carolina; Global Nuclear Fuels — Americas, Ltd. in Wilmington, North Carolina; and AREVA NP Inc. in Richland, Washington.
-All three fabricators supply fuel for US BWRs; AREVA NP Inc. and Westinghouse Electric Co. also supply fuel for US PWRs.
+Fuel fabrication: Three companies fabricate nuclear fuel for light water reactors: Westinghouse Electric Company in Columbia, South Carolina; Global Nuclear Fuels — Americas in Wilmington, North Carolina; and AREVA NP in Richland, Washington.
+All three fabricators supply fuel for US BWRs; AREVA NP and Westinghouse Electric Company also supply fuel for US PWRs.

-Reprocessing: Commercial reprocessing of spent nuclear fuel, including mixed oxide (MOX) fuel, is not practiced in the USA, although it has been allowed in the past.
+Reprocessing: Commercial reprocessing of spent nuclear fuel, including mixed oxide fuel, is not practised in the USA, although it has been allowed in the past.

 Spent fuel disposal: In 2011, federal funding for Yucca Mountain, the US permanent disposal repository for spent nuclear fuel, was cancelled.
-Re-opening the repository is currently under federal and state review.
-Commercial nuclear power reactors store most of their used nuclear fuel (UNF) on-site at the nuclear plant, although a small amount has been shipped to off-site facilities.
-In 2015, US reactors discharged approximately 2235 tHM (tonnes heavy metal), and the UNF inventory was about 75 137 tHM as of 31 December 2013.
-(Data to be updated late 2018.)
+Reopening the repository is currently under federal and state review.
+Commercial nuclear power reactors store most of their used nuclear fuel (UNF) on site at the nuclear plant, although a small amount has been shipped to off-site facilities.

 2.8.
 RESEARCH AND DEVELOPMENT